-The property is similar to the ATF parcel in size and flood zone, as well as zoning and location.
-However, the property is superior to the subject in terms of irrigation, having access to two agricultural wells, as well as in regard to soil class, having 100% class II irrigated soils.
+The property is similar to the subject in flood zone, as well as zoning and location.
+However, the property is superior in irrigation, having access to two agricultural wells, as well as in regard to soil class, having 100% class II irrigated soils.
 Additionally, the property was purchased for orchard development.
 Overall, the property is considered superior to the subject, indicating a value below \$12,886.